Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Synthea_Healthcare_Analysis/readme.md

 | Metformin | 2,996 |
 | Simvastatin 10 MG Oral Tablet | 2,489 |

-The medication profile shows substantial cardiovascular, metabolic and diabetes-related treatment activity.
+- **Finding 2: The medication profile reflects substantial cardiovascular and metabolic treatment activity.**
+  Frequently recorded therapies included antihypertensive, lipid-lowering and diabetes-related medications, indicating a strong presence of cardiovascular and metabolic care within the synthetic population.

+### Insight

+The concentration of cardiovascular and metabolic medications is consistent with the higher condition burden observed among older patients and suggests that chronic disease management represents an important component of treatment activity in the dataset.
 ### Techniques Used

 `Aggregation` `GROUP BY` `Ranking` `Top N Analysis`